Bhavyakruthi/Digital-Dealer-Enrollment-Process-for-B2B-Operations/README.md

-# HBL Customer Form Project
+# Digital Dealer Enrollment Process for B2B Operations

-This project is a web application for **HBL Engineering Ltd.**, a product-selling company, to manage customer onboarding.
+This project is a web application to manage customer onboarding.
 It includes:

 - A **frontend** (HTML, CSS, JavaScript) for form submission
 - A **backend** (Node.js/Express) for handling data